sjc17/100-days-of-code/log.md

 **Thoughts**: Getting the behaviour exactly right for decimals and various edge cases is very tricky.
 I might need to scrap my code and start anew with more rigorous planning

 **Link(s) to work**: https://codepen.io/sjcUofA/pen/EEXmxO

+### Day 12: March 24, 2018

+**Today's Progress**: Rewrote code to be slightly more elegant.

+**Thoughts**: Decimals is still not working.
+Might need to make code even more modular so that it can handle exceptions and edge cases well.

+**Link(s) to work**: https://codepen.io/sjcUofA/pen/EEXmxO